The exotic fruits of Colombia are what keep drawing me back.

 Knowing what type of fruits to eat at what time of day and which to mix with others may not be so important to you but if you want to reap the health benefits, it’s something you should definitely look into further.

-I hope these exotic fruits will inspire you whether you are planning a trip to Colombia or just looking for some healthy fruit inspiration.
+I hope these exotic fruits have inspired you, whether you are planning a trip to Colombia right now, or just looking for some healthy fruit ideas.

 […] with many other exotic Colombian fruits, the Borojó juice is sold in most Afro-Colombian restaurants and street vendors in the Pacific and […]